Francois, Newfoundland and Labrador

 Francois (/frænˈsweɪ/ fran-SWAY-') is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
 It is located on the southern coast of Newfoundland on Francois Bay at the end of a small fjord.
-There is a general store, a post office and a small museum, accessed by concrete pathways and boardwalks.
+(NOTE:There is no longer a general store) There is a post office and a small museum, accessed by concrete pathways and boardwalks.
 Most residents pronounce the name "Fran-sway", and its proper spelling is without the cedilla found in the French word françois.

 Francois is inaccessible by road and may be reached only by air or sea.

 History

 The community was first settled in the 1700s, and resisted the government resettlement programs of the mid 20th century, though it reconsidered and rejected resettlement in 2013 and again in 2021.

 Geography

 Francois is in Newfoundland within Subdivision E of Division No. 3.
 It is located on the southern coast of Newfoundland on Francois Bay at the end of a small fjord.
 The community is approximately 36 km east of the community of Grey River.